-Explore Nebraska City’s Arbor Lodge State Historical Park, home of J. Sterling Morton, the father of Arbor Day.
-The 260-acre Arbor Day Farm is a working farm orchard and forest.
-Visitors receive a tree seedling at the Lied Greenhouse.
-Experience Lewis and Clark's journey at the Missouri River Basin Lewis & Clark Interpretive Trail & Visitor Center, an 80-acre facility overlooking the Missouri River.
-Afterward, load up on fresh fruits and vegetables at Kimmel Orchard & Vineyard.
+Upon arrival in Nebraska City, being your tour at Arbor Lodge State Historical Park and Arboretum (allow 1 hour), home of J. Sterling Morton, the father of Arbor Day.
+The 260-acre Arbor Day Farm (allow 1.5 hours) is a working farm orchard and forest.
+Don't forget to pick up a tree seedling at the Lied Greenhouse while there.
+Experience Lewis and Clark's journey at the Missouri River Basin Lewis & Clark Interpretive Trail & Visitor Center (allow 1 hour), an 80-acre facility overlooking the Missouri River.

 Enjoy a delicious lunch at one of Nebraska City's fine restaurants before heading to Kimmel Orchard & Vineyard (allow 1 hour) to load up on fresh fruits and vegetables.
 Continue on to historic Brownville where the first stop is at the two-story book store-Lyceum Café (allow 45 minutes).
 Whiskey Run Creek Vineyard & Winery (allow 1 hour) is one of the state's oldest wineries and offers a variety of quality wines for tasting and purchase.

 End your time in Brownville on a leisurely dinner cruise down the Missouri River on the Spirit of Brownville (allow 1.5 hours).
 After dinner, depart for Beatrice for the evening's lodging.